jyang-zhou/Multi-view-Data-Visualization-via-t-SNE/README.md

 # Multi-view Data Visualization via t-SNE

 mSNE and multi-SNE are implemented on different types of data, where mSne and multi-SNE are two different methods to visualize multi-view data.
-We extended the code from T. Rodosthenous, V. Shahrezaei, and M. Evangelou [3].
+We extended the  work in the paper [Multi-View Data Visualization Via Manifold Learning](https://arxiv.org/abs/2101.06763) from T. Rodosthenous, V. Shahrezaei, and M. Evangelou [2].

 Please see sample code for more detail.